Leaf-Joy/AAE1001-Group14/README.md

       </tbody>
     </table>

-The aircraft type to achieve minimum cost :<br> Scenario 1 : A321<br>
+The aircraft type to achieve minimum cost in different scenario :<br> Scenario 1 : A321<br>
 Scenario 2 : A321<br>
 Scenario 3 : A330-900neo<br>